 Industry benchmarks and best practices

-• E-commerce specialty marketplaces average around 18.9% take rate.
+- E-commerce specialty marketplaces average around 18.9% take rate.
 Median is 10.8%.
 Some niches go from 2.5% up to 80%, based on services or value.

-• Service marketplaces often see higher take rates than product marketplaces, around 15-30%.
+- Service marketplaces often see higher take rates than product marketplaces, around 15-30%.
 These platforms add value with vetting, scheduling, payment protections, and more.
 Companies like Uber usually charge 20-25% for matching, dispatch, and payments.

-• High-value B2B marketplaces work with 3-10% take rates.
+- High-value B2B marketplaces work with 3-10% take rates.
 The deals are bigger, so even small percentages deliver big revenue.
 Lower rates help adoption for enterprise buyers.

-• Food delivery platforms show how take rates shift, even in one category.
+- Food delivery platforms show how take rates shift, even in one category.
 DoorDash’s ending take rate for 2023 was about 12.9%, but total monetization including consumer fees can hit 36%.
 Buyer and seller side rates can look different from each other.

-• Managed marketplaces offering fulfillment services earn higher take rates, since they deliver more.
+- Managed marketplaces offering fulfillment services earn higher take rates, since they deliver more.
 If you handle logistics, quality checks, or support, you can charge more than a simple matching site.
 Amazon’s marketplace take is often 8-15%, shifting by category due to competition from its own retail sales.

-• Take rate and average order size tend to move in opposite directions.
+- Take rate and average order size tend to move in opposite directions.
 High-ticket items make big revenue with smaller percentage cuts.
 Low-ticket categories need higher rates to cover fixed costs.
 This impacts which categories you go after, and how you price.

 Top pitfalls to avoid

-Distinguish revenue from GMV
+Distinguish revenue from GMV in every conversation

 GMV represents total transaction value, while revenue is the cash you actually keep.
 If you process $10 million GMV at a 10% take rate, you net $1 million in revenue.
 That difference changes how you handle planning, staffing, and board updates.
 Keep these clearly defined to manage expectations.

-Differentiate gross and net GMV
+Separate gross GMV from net GMV

 Gross GMV helps you size overall demand, but net GMV is the best tool to forecast growth and track customer satisfaction.
 If $5 million GMV sees 20% returns, your net GMV sits at $4 million.
 Use net numbers to keep your results grounded in reality.